Breaking Stereotypes on Refurbished Technology: Cost, Performance and Availability

 Globally we have been faced with a drastic situation in terms of product lead time, material and component shortages, and shipping issues that have resulted in an exponential drop in the production and delivery of new technology.
 A great example of this issue in practice can be seen with the infamous ps5!
-This games console is as elusive as it is desirable with the current state of manufacturing and global shipping.
+This gaming console is as elusive as it is desirable with the current state of manufacturing and global shipping.
 However, what many gamers are not struggling to get their hands on is the ps4, in either a refurbished or new condition.

 What this tells us is that new technology is not always as readily available as we all expect it to be.
 In contrast, refurbished technology functions in a completely different market and supply chain to new IT; refurbished technology does not require the shipping of materials and parts across the world for assembly and is often available in your country of residence.
 This means that products can be shipped directly from a more local location, speeding up the lead time on your delivery.

 With more and more companies and individuals turning to refurbished equipment, the 2nd hand industry is growing at an exponential rate!
 With many of the benefits of new equipment, as well as fewer of the downfalls, refurbished IT hardware is important to consider when looking at your latest tech purchase.
-Get in touch with our experienced team today to hear how refurbished IT can maximise your IT budget!
+Get in touch with our experienced team today to hear how refurbished IT can maximize your IT budget!